f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `ui.loader_color` (_color_, optional, **on load**)

-Set color for loading progress bar color.
+Set loader progress bar color or use default one #FFFFFF if not set.

 CLI: `--progress`.